Last Updated on

 If you want to build muscle and strength then you need to constantly try to surprise your muscles.
 If you don’t then you will find that your gains will plateau.

-If this occurs then rather than skipping the gym altogether, you should do a ‘de-load’ week, where you will perform your usual workout routine but at only 40-60% of your usual weight.
+If this occurs then rather than skipping the gym altogether, you should do a ‘de-load’ week.
+This is where you will perform your usual workout routine but at only 40-60% of your usual weight.

 This de-load will allow you to rest without missing the gym entirely.